Chargers RB Austin Ekeler 'efficiently' moving through ankle rehab: 'I'm doing everything I can to get back'

 "Us as players, we do the most to make sure that, OK, hey, I'm doing everything to get back.
 So just know that, that is going on behind the scenes.
 I'm doing everything I can to get back, and be healthy, and not have any major setbacks.
 So there's a cadence to this thing and I can't go too fast, too slow, but just know I'm efficiently moving towards getting my a** back on the field."

-Ekeler said on last week's podcast that his injury, an ankle sprain, wasn't an "out for several months type of thing," but would be managed day-to-day and week-to-week.
-NFL Network's Tom Pelissero reported on Monday that Ekeler is "hopeful" he'll be able to take the field in Week 4 against the Las Vegas Raiders, but with the Chargers' bye coming in Week 5, it's possible they keep him out against Vegas so he can have that extra week to heal up and rehab.
+Ekeler said on last week's podcast that his injury, an ankle sprain, wasn't an "out for several months type of thing," but would be managed day to day and week to week.
+NFL Network's Tom Pelissero reported Monday that Ekeler is "hopeful" he'll be able to take the field in Week 4 against the Las Vegas Raiders, but with the Chargers' bye coming in Week 5, it's possible they keep him out against Vegas so he can have that extra week to heal up and rehab.